ta-data-bcn/Project-Week-2-Barcelona/Our-Project2/README.md

 Used Trello to keep track of the tasks done and those that were pending.

 Inside the repository there is a folder for the project called "Our_Project2".
-Inside "Our_Project2" folder, there are two files, the first of is a jupyter notebook file for the code that we used to import and work on the data.
+Inside "Our_Project2" folder, there are three files, the first two are jupyter notebook files for the codes that we used to import and work on the data.
 The second one is a SQL file with the codes that we used to query and go through the data using mySQL.

 ## Links